-To evaluate the effectiveness of their web sites, they may also use third parties to
+To evaluate the effectiveness of their websites, they may also use third parties to collect statistical data.

 Encryption: information sent is coded using random mathematical “keys” in a technique that allows only you and the website you are on to easily unscramble the information.
 These keys are created each time you log onto the website of the financial institution and are only used for the duration of the session.

 Secure Sockets Layer (SSL): this technology allows the website of the financial institution to communicate with you in a way that prohibits data transmission from being altered or disclosed.
 It provides encryption and authentication.
 Information is encrypted to prevent unauthorised disclosures.
 Information is then authenticated to ensure that it is being sent and received by the correct parties.
 SSL

 provides “message integrity” to prevent the information from being altered during interchanges between the financial institution and you.
 The majority of financial institutions use “128 bit” encryption which is at the highest and strongest level of encryption currently available online.
 For further information, you may wish to visit www.verisign.com.

 Cookies: A ‘cookie’ is a packet of information that allows the applications on a website to identify and interact more effectively with your computer.
 For further information, you may wish to visit www.w3.org.